 - International (foreign) students who are not U.S. residents for tax purposes (who have not been in the U.S. less than 5 years)

 - Students classified as non-resident aliens.

-- If charges were incurred in previous years for classes taken in the current calendar year, the expenses are not reflected in the current tax year.
-When reviewing your records, please take into consideration actual registration dates (e.g. if you registered for the Spring term (which starts in January) in November, that expense would be on the prior years' Form 1098-T).
+- If payments were made in previous years for classes taken in the current calendar year, the payments are not reflected in the current tax year.
+When reviewing your records, please take into consideration actual payment dates (e.g. if you paid for the Spring term (which starts in January) in November, that payment would be on the prior years’ Form 1098-T).

 - If you paid for your enrollment fees, but dropped all your classes and received a refund during that calendar year, then you would not receive a Form 1098-T.